AlexanderFabisch/slither/README.md

 ## Slither Core and IO

-You don't have to use slither's GUI. `slither.core` and `slither.io` do not depend on Qt or the slither's domain model.
+You don't have to use slither's GUI. `slither.core` and `slither.io` do not depend on Qt or the domain model of slither.
 They are general purpose tools to handle GPS and workout data.
 The following features are available:

 * Data import from